This is a totally different and game-changing way to engage your people.

-In virtual or in-person sessions, our clients have applied what we do:
+In virtual or in-person sessions, our clients partner with us to:

 Common Questions

-Reflection Point works with a diverse group of facilitators all over the world.
-Our facilitators are college professors or seasoned professionals committed to inquiry-based learning, using our methodology for participant-led conversation and discovery.
-Please come back from time to time to meet more of our facilitators.
+Reflection Point works with dozens of facilitators all over the world, in multiple languages.
+They are college professors or seasoned professionals committed to inquiry-based learning and are skilled at using our methodology for participant-led conversation and discovery.

-Megan Cole Paustian is Associate Professor of English at North Central College.
+Laura Baudot is Associate Professor of English & Associate Dean, Oberlin College.

 Michelle Liu